-If SDI tax is withheld from your employees' wages, a Payroll Tax Deposit (DE 88) must be submitted to the EDD at least once each quarter and must be received by the due dates listed in the table on page 32.
+Once SDI tax is withheld from your employees' wages, a Payroll Tax Deposit (DE 88) must be submitted to us at least once each quarter and must be received by the due dates listed in the table on page 32.
 If you withhold more than \$500 in Personal Income Tax (PIT) from your employees during a quarter, refer to the California Deposit Requirement table (edd.ca.gov/payroll_taxes/timely_payroll_tax_deposits.htm) or contact the Taxpayer Assistance Center at 1-888-745-3886 to determine when to submit your SDI and PIT payment to the EDD.

 Example: Total SDI taxable wages for the quarter are \$13,000 (for illustrative purposes only).
-Examples were created using the 2022 rates.
-Refer to the inside cover for the 2023 rates.
+Examples were created using the 2024 rates.
+Refer to the inside cover for the 2025 rates.

-SDI Taxable Wages x SDI Tax Rate SDI Taxes Due \$13,000 x 0.011 \$ 143 (Enter this amount in Box C of the DE 88)
+SDI Taxable Wages \$13,000

+x SDI Tax Rate x 0.011

+SDI Taxes Due \$ 143 (Enter this amount in Box C of the DE 88)
-- 1. If, after paying \$750 in cash wages in one or more quarters in a calendar year, and you then begin paying your employee(s) less than \$750 in the following quarters, you must continue withholding SDI taxes from your employees' wages through December of the following year.
-Once you exceed the threshold on wages, you continue to be subject through the following year. - 2.
-If you pay the SDI tax without deducting it from your employees' wages, the amount of SDI you paid is considered an increase in the employees' wages and must be used to calculate Unemployment Insurance (UI), Employment Training Tax (ETT), and SDI withholding.
-The additional amount must also be included as PIT wages and used to calculate the PIT withholding amount if you and any of your employees have agreed to withhold PIT.

-If you pay Social Security and/or Medicare taxes without deducting them from your employees' wages, these payments are not considered an increase in the employees' wages for UI, ETT, and SDI but are an increase in PIT wages that must be used to calculate the PIT withholding amount.
+- If you pay \$750 in cash wages in one or more quarters in a calendar year, and you then pay less than \$750 in the following quarters, you must still withhold SDI taxes from your employees' wages through December 31 of the following year.
+Once you exceed the threshold on wages, you continue to be subject through the following year. - Paying the SDI tax without deducting it from your employees' wages increases the wages and the amount paid must be used to calculate Unemployment Insurance (UI), Employment Training Tax (ETT), and SDI withholding.
+If you and your employees agree to withhold PIT, the additional amount must also be included in PIT wages to calculate the withholding. - Paying Social Security or Medicare taxes without deducting them from your employees' wages is not considered an increase in wages for UI, ETT, and SDI, but it is considered an increase in PIT wages and must be used to calculate the PIT withhold amount.

 Assistance in calculating subject wages and PIT wages under these circumstances is available online.
 Refer to Information Sheet: Social Security/Medicare/State Disability Insurance/Federal and State Income Taxes Paid by an Employer (DE 231Q) (PDF) (edd.ca.gov/pdf_pub_ctr/de231q.pdf), or contact the Taxpayer Assistance Center at 1-888-745-3886.
 How to Compute Unemployment Insurance Tax and Employment Training Tax

-If you paid cash and noncash wages of \$1,000 or more in a calendar quarter to your household employee(s), in addition to State Disability Insurance (SDI) withholding, you must pay Unemployment Insurance (UI) tax and Employment Training Tax (ETT) at the following rates:
+If you paid cash and noncash wages of \$1,000 or more in a calendar quarter to your household employee, in addition to State Disability Insurance (SDI) withholding, you must pay Unemployment Insurance (UI) tax and Employment Training Tax (ETT) at the following rates: